Probing The Neutrino Sector via A Statistical Approach: Divergent Powers

 If our Universe has only three heavy neutrinos in total, the joint probability of three mass distribution is described by direct product of these three distributions,

 Define a function $g(c)$ which describes the probability that

 where $c\geq1$ and by default $M_3>M_2>M_1$.
 This could be directly calculated by integration

-where 6 is normalization factor such that $g(1)=1$.
+where $6$ before the integral is the normalization factor such that $g(1)=1$.
 Figure~\ref{ratiofig} shows the plot of $g(c)$ with different $k$.
-We can see when $k=k_{\rm M}=1.4$, the probability of $M_3\geq 10 M_1$ is lower than $20\%$ and the probability of $M_3\geq 100 M_1$ is essentially vanishing (lower than $10^{-12}\%$).
-Higher divergent power $k$ indicates strong localization of $g$ on small $c$.
-That is, the pattern of heavy sector mass is expected to be degenerate.
+We can see when $k=1.3$, the probability of $M_3\geq 10 M_1$ is lower than $20\%$ and the probability of $M_3\geq 100 M_1$ is lower than $2\%$.
+Higher $k$ indicates strong localization of $g$ on smaller $c$.
+That is, the pattern of heavy neutrino mass is expected to be degenerate for $k_{\rm M}\gtrsim 1$.
 Some numerical results are exhibited in table~\ref{tab:example}.

-The divergent power of heavy neutrino mass is tightly linked to that of mixing angles $\theta_{\rm N}$, which contributes to strong mixing of measured PMNS mixing angles.
-The relations between could be seen from a simplified $O(2)$ model, which leads to the numerical estimation, $k_{\rm M}\approx 1.4$.
-As demonstrated using Weibull distribution (without including exotic mechanism), this bigger than one divergent power indicates the degenerate heavy neutrino masses.